cboettig/labnotebook/vita.md

 - **[rOpenSci Leadership team](http://ropensci.org/about/#leadership)**

 Reviewer for:
+-   **2015** Proceedings of the National Academy of Sciences, Journal of Statistical Software, Bioinformatics, Chapman & Hall,
 -   **2014** Theoretical Ecology, Biodiversity Data Journal, Ecology Letters, Journal of Theoretical Biology, American Naturalist, Proceedings of the National Academy of Sciences, Proceedings of